jsimplicio/jsimplicio.github.io/_posts/2020-3-10-breadcrumb-component-for-Seeds.md

 hero_color: "#6F5ED3"
 ---

 I had the opportunity to go through a residency in our Design Systems team at Sprout Social.
-During my residency, I focused on three separate projects, one being the design, development and release of Breadcrumb for [Seeds](https://seeds.sproutsocial.com "Sprout Social's Seeds").
+During my residency, I focused on a few projects, one being the design, development and release of Breadcrumb on [Seeds ↗](https://seeds.sproutsocial.com "Sprout Social's Seeds").

-## Why build this component?
+## The challenge
+Breadcrumbs should be user interface elements used for navigating content in parent-child relationships within pages or overlays.
+They should provide context for where users are in a nested hierarchy.

+## Background
 Outside of the residency, my team builds Publishing features for Sprout Social.
 My latest design for Publishing involved an interface where there could be a limitless amount of nested folders.
 The structure of folders requires a navigation element to help users navigate and locate themselves within the app.
 This feature called for a breadcrumb component.

 ## Design proposals and research